akhodeir/OBAL_V2/README.md

-# Welcome to the OBAL_V2 Wiki
+# Welcome to the Pi-Fly Wiki

-Welcome to the official OBAL_V2 github page! 🚀
+Welcome to the official Pi-Fly github page! 🚀

-OBAL_V2 is a next-generation automation platform designed to streamline and simplify the configuration of Raspberry Pi-based systems for Ardupilot, Pi Camera, and more.
+Pi-Fly is a next-generation automation platform designed to streamline and simplify the configuration of Raspberry Pi-based systems for Ardupilot, Pi Camera, and more.
 This platform takes advantage of modern Linux capabilities and offers an easy-to-use Python script to automatically configure your system for optimal performance.

-Whether you're a developer, hobbyist, or a drone enthusiast, OBAL_V2 is designed to help you easily set up and run your systems with minimal effort.
+Whether you're a developer, hobbyist, or a drone enthusiast, Pi-Fly is designed to help you easily set up and run your systems with minimal effort.
 Our goal is to provide you with the tools you need to succeed in your projects, whether it's automating flight controllers, working with IMUs, or streaming live video from your Pi Camera.

-### Why OBAL_V2?
+### Why Pi-Fly?
 - **64-bit Architecture** 🏎️ - Faster and more efficient than previous versions.
 - **Automated Setup** ⚙️ - No manual kernel tweaking; everything is configured via script.
 - **Multi-Sensor Support** 📡 - Works with multiple IMUs, GPS modules, and ADCs.